How Google Shopping Reviews Impact Your Ads (and How to Get More of Them)

 Remember, to maximize the full potential of your Shopping ads with great reviews, you need to:

-- Work hard to get your Google Seller Rating to appear on your ads.
+- Work hard to get your Google Shopping reviews to appear on your ads.

 - Be strategic about how you get more reviews.